rzwink/playlistGPT/README.md

-# PlaylistGPT - YourBaroness Inspired Playlist Generator
+# r/YourBaroness Inspired Playlist Generator

 A Python-based application inspired by a Reddit post on r/YourBaroness.
 I asked for music recommendations similar to Baroness, which led to a rich thread of responses from the community.
 This application takes those recommendations, processes them, and creates a Spotify playlist featuring popular tracks from the mentioned bands.